 Applications for support to attend Society meetings will not be considered from members who are eligible to apply for a Society Conference Grant.
 Such eligible members should apply for support from that scheme.

 Eligible members may apply for half of the costs associated with presenting at their chosen meeting; up to £750 can be offered.
-This can include registration fees (with the exception of the Microbiology Society Annual Conference and Focused Meetings), travel, and accommodation and subsistence costs.
+This can include registration fees for in-person or virtual events (with the exception of the Microbiology Society Annual Conference and Focused Meetings), travel, and accommodation and subsistence costs.

 Applications should be made online via Mi Society.
 All required supplementary material should be provided at the point of application.
 Full expected costs of attendance should be given in the appropriate part of the application.